Jajarkot migrant workers reluctant to sit in quarantine

 “Anyone who doesn’t have any symptoms of the virus (coronavirus) now may still develop such symptoms within 14 days, so mixing with friends and family without being through the quarantine can be dangerous as it also exposes our friends and family to the contagion,” Dr Malla shared. .

-But as some of them crossed the border from India secretly thereby by avoiding the mandatory screening on the border and are openly moving in their locality freely posing risk of spreading the contagion to the health workers and others.
+Some of them crossed the border from India secretly thereby avoiding the mandatory screening on the border and are openly moving in their locality freely.
+Such people could lead to spreading the contagion to the health workers and others.

 According to police, 18 persons who have returned from India recently are in home quarantine in Ward Numbers-10 and 11 in Bheri Municipality.
 Similarly, 14 persons in Shivalaya-1 and 2, three in Borekot Rural Municipality-9, and 8 in Chhedagada Municipality-3, 6 and 10.